 Art Fry found use for a product that appeared useless, by simply thinking beyond the normal applications for adhesive.

 Look Beyond the Obvious

 Creative thinkers look for the not-so-obvious answers rather than get stuck on the obvious solutions.
 They will brainstorm with themselves, or others, and quickly come up with multiple ideas.
 They are not afraid of sounding silly or being teased about their wild suggestions.
 Then, from the list they create – including everything from the obvious to the impossible, they find a solution that works.

 Once a person has tapped into his/her ability to explore the improbable, it becomes a way of life.
 They are exciting to be around because they are always thinking beyond the ordinary.
 These are the problem-solvers of the world.

 Problem solvers and idea people add great value to any business.
 Rather than sitting around exploring the same old, same old, creative thinkers jump in with unusual solutions to problems; innovative uses for products; different applications for technology, etc. And . . they do it without hesitation.
 The ability to think “on their feet” is extremely useful when facing tight deadlines.

-It is difficult to hold creative thinkers back.
-When their skill is well-honed, it seems the ideas flow out of a bottomless well.
-Their amazing thought process enables them to continually work at the top of their game professionally; and to improve their own lives and the lives of all those around them.
+Creative thinkers are nearly unstoppable.
+When their skill is well-honed, it seems the ideas flow from a bottomless well.
+Their amazing thought process enables them to work continually at the top of their game professionally; and to improve their own lives and the lives of all those around them.